Can Lung Cancer Go Into Remission?

 Clinical trials are research studies with human volunteers that study new treatments to see how effective they are.

-Some people with advanced-stage lung cancer are able achieve remission after getting new treatments through these clinical trials.
+Some people with advanced-stage lung cancer are able to achieve remission after getting new treatments through these clinical trials.

 For example, Nancy Hale, a stage 4 lung cancer patient, was told she had a 30% chance of surviving three years after receiving her lung cancer diagnosis.
 Six years after her diagnosis, Hale is in lung cancer remission due to a Dana-Farber Cancer Institute immunotherapy clinical trial.